no-more-secrets/parsco/README.md

 template<typename Func, typename...
 Args>
 auto many( Func f, Args... args ) const -> parser<R>;
 ```
+where again the arguments to the combinator are no actually
+a parser, but instead a function (and arguments) which, when
+called, produce parser objects.
+The function will be invoked
+on the arguments possibly  multiple times.

-where `R` is a `std::vector` if the element parser returns something
+`R` is a `std::vector` if the element parser returns something
 other than a character, or a `std::string` otherwise.

 ## many_type
 The `many_type` parser parses zero or more of the given type for
 the given language tag using the parsco ADH extension point mechanism.
+That is, it will call `parsco::parse<Lang, T>()` to parse a `T`
+and may do so multiple times.
 ```cpp
 template<typename Lang, typename T>
 parser<R> many_type();
 ```
 where `R` is a `std::vector` if the element parser returns something
 other than a character, or a `std::string` otherwise.

+See the JSON example in the examples folder for how to make
+user-defined types parsable using the ADL extension point of
+the parsco library.

 ## many1
 The `many1` parser parses one or more of the given parser.